CAR-SEATS-Linear-Regression-Project/CAR-SEATS-Project/README.md

 # CAR SEATS: Linear Regression Project

-In this linear regression project, The Carseats dataset has been used.
+In this linear regression project, the Carseats dataset has been used.

 The dataset is simulated and it is described in the lines that follow:
 It is in a tabular format with 400 observations on the following 11 variables: